GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Results

-In principle for the periodic case, one analytic way the family of solutions $\{u_{{\alpha}}\}$ could be encoded continuously is to use the $\mathbb{R}^2$ latent space with mapping
+In principle, for the periodic case, one analytic way the family of solutions $\{u_{{\alpha}}\}_{0 \leq \alpha \leq 1}$ could be encoded continuously is to use the $\mathbb{R}^2$ latent space with mapping

-This is similar to projecting a cone-shaped manifold in three dimensions to the two dimensional plane.
-In practice, the rather particular structure of this representation, which entangles the time and configuration state information, makes it difficult to learn during training, see Appendix~\ref{sec_role_geo_struc}.
-Also, while such encodings may be useful for some problems, learning models that disentangle time and the configuration state information into separate dimensions in the latent space often results in simpler manifold structures and more interpretable results.
-We seek representations of the form
+This is similar to projecting a cone-shaped manifold in three dimensions to the two dimensional $xy$-plane.
+However, in practice, this is hard to learn from the training data given how this representation entangles the time and configuration state information, see Appendix~\ref{sec_role_geo_struc}.
+Also, while such encodings may be useful for some problems, using models that disentangle time and the configuration state information into separate dimensions in the latent space is expected to result in simpler manifold structures and more interpretable results.
+We impose this structure by seeking representations of the form

-where we have a non-time-dependent mapping $\mb{f}$ that captures state information.
-Due to the potential non-trivial topology of the $\bsy{\alpha}$ latent variable, if working only with Euclidean latent spaces a continuous encoder that disentangles time must map to a sufficiently larger number of dimensions to embed the manifold to preserve the topology.
+The mapping $\mb{f}$ does not depend on time and captures the current state information.
+As a consequence of the potentially non-trivial topology of the $\bsy{\alpha}$ latent variable, Euclidean latent spaces with a continuous encoder that disentangles time must also map to a sufficiently larger number of dimensions to embed the manifold to preserve the topology.
 In the periodic case, this would be to at least three dimensions.
 An example of such an analytic mapping to $\mathbb{R}^3$ is

 This mapping corresponds in a latent space having a cylinder topology.
 Similarly, for the doubly-periodic family $\{u_{\alpha_1,\alpha_2}\}$ the state information can be mapped in principle to a torus by $\mb{f}(\bsy{\alpha})$.
 This would yield the disentangled embedding $u_{\bsy{\alpha}}(x, t) \rightarrow \left(\mb{f}(\bsy{\alpha}),t\right)$ with $\bsy{\alpha} = (\alpha_1,\alpha_2)$.
 The torus can be represented in principle in $\mathbb{R}^3$ or as a product space $S^1\times S^1$ where $S^1$ is the circle space.
 This latter representation is referred to as the Clifford Torus~\citep{Killing1885,Volkert2013}.
 This gives the latent space with the cylinder topology $\mathcal{B}\times\mathbb{R}$, where $\mathcal{B}$ is the base-space.
 For periodic case the $\mathcal{B} = S^1$ is a circle and for the doubly-periodic case the $\mathcal{B} = S^1\times S^1$ is a torus.